Beefster09/table-lang/design.md

 ## Mutability

 All values are immutable by default when explicitly typed.
-To mark something as mutable, add a `!` after its type declaration.
+To mark something as mutable, add a `!` before its type declaration.
 This can be combined with nullability and pointers.

 Local variables are as mutable as possible when their type is inferred.